jxcore/jxcore/doc/native/Embedding_Basics.md

-This document is not yet completed.
-If you have an experience on the subject, feel free to contribute!
+This document is not yet complete.
+If you have any experience on the subject, feel free to contribute!

-If you want to see `jxcore` embedded in action, you might want to check `jxcore.h` and `node_main.cc` in additon to below explanations.
+If you want to see `jxcore` embedded in action, you might want to check `jxcore.h` and `node_main.cc` in additon to the explanations below.

 Embedding jxcore.h alone is enough.
-Depending to the engine, you should locate the below definitions into your source code.
+Depending on the engine, you should insert the definitions below into your source code.

 ```c++